-Bulgaria has neither national nor regional registries for rare diseases however specific disease registries do exist.
+Bulgaria has neither national nor regional registries for rare diseases; however, specific disease registries do exist.

 Despite the strong support of the European Commission and the adoption of a targeted national policy for the creation of national registries for rare diseases, a national registry for rare diseases does not yet exist in Bulgaria.
-One of the priorities of the Bulgarian National Programme for Rare

-Diseases (2009 - 2013) was the collection of epidemiological data for rare diseases in Bulgaria through the creation of a National registry.
-Ministerial Ordinance No.16 was signed by the Bulgarian Minister of Health, in regard to the EU Committee of Experts on Rare Diseases (EUCERD) recommendations, namely on quality criteria for Centres of Expertise for rare diseases in Member States (adopted in October 2011), on informed decisions based on the clinical added value of orphan medicinal products (adopted in September 2012), on European reference networks for rare diseases (adopted in January 2013), on rare disease patient registration and data collection (adopted in June 2013), and on the core indicators for rare diseases national plans and strategies (adopted in June 2013).
+One of the priorities of the Bulgarian National Programme for Rare Diseases (2009 - 2013) was the collection of epidemiological data for rare diseases in Bulgaria through the creation of a National registry.
+Ministerial Ordinance No.16 was signed by the Bulgarian Minister of Health, in regard to the acceptance of several sets of EU Committee of Experts on Rare Diseases (EUCERD) recommendations, namely on quality criteria for Centres of Expertise for rare diseases in Member States (adopted in October 2011), on informed decisions based on the clinical added value of orphan medicinal products (adopted in September 2012), on ERNs for rare diseases (adopted in January 2013), on rare disease patient registration and data collection (adopted in June 2013), and on the core indicators for rare diseases national plans and strategies (adopted in June 2013).

-The information Centre for Rare Diseases and Orphan Drugs called for taking part in this survey the known functioning in Bulgaria epidemiological registries for rare diseases.

-Consent forms and date information was provided by 13 registries (list alphabetically below):
+The information Centre for Rare Diseases and Orphan Drugs gathered information on the existence and functioning of epidemiological registries for rare diseases in Bulgaria.
+Consent forms and accompanying information was provided by 13 registries (list alphabetically below):